Coronavirus Covid-19: Can smartphones help NZ stop spread?

 The researchers argued that a mobile app could reduce transmission at any stage of the epidemic, in countries or regions where the epidemic was just emerging, at the peak of the epidemic, or to support a safe transition out of restricted movement or lockdown.

-It could also help to reduce the serious social, psychological and economic impacts caused by widespread lockdowns.

-Critically, the researchers suggest a mobile app can help slow the spread of infection until vaccines and antiviral treatments become widely available.
+Critically, the researchers suggested a mobile app could help slow the spread of infection until vaccines and antiviral treatments became widely available.

-"A contact tracing app can foster good citizenship by alerting people at risk, it can also help ease us out of confinement If we know we've not been in contact with anyone infected we can leave home safely, whilst still protecting our loved ones and avoiding a broader resurgence of coronavirus in our community," Fraser said.

 'Matter of urgency'